Turkey calls Greek claims on migrant mistreatment fake news

 “Greece has shown once again to the entire world that it does not respect the dignity of refugees by posting these oppressed people’s pictures it has deported after extorting their personal possessions,” he said.

 Deputy Interior Minister Ismail Catakli tweeted that the photo showed Greece’s cruelty.
 “Spend your time to obey human rights, not for manipulations & dishonesty!”

-Greek police said Saturday that police officers found the migrants stark naked on Friday, “some with bodily injuries.”
-They had entered the country using plastic boats to cross the Evros River — known as Meric in Turkey — which forms a border between the two countries.
+Greek police said Saturday that police officers found the migrants stark naked on Friday, “some with bodily injuries” who had entered the country using plastic boats to cross the Evros River, which forms a border between the two countries.